dblock/code.dblock.org/_posts/2011/2011-09-12-being-lazy-using-the-ruby-driver-to-connect-to-mongodb.markdown

 uncaught exception: error: { "$err" : "not master and slaveok=false", "code" : 13435 }
 ```

-Qu’est-ce que c’est?
+Qu'est-ce que c'est?

 The problem is that I am connecting to a slave in a replica set and trying to execute a write operation that must happen on a master node.
-That’s because I was lazy and was executing command-line update queries, such as this one.
+That's because I was lazy and was executing command-line update queries, such as this one.
 I was being lazy.
 Shame on me.

 {% highlight ruby %}
 system "mongo #{db_host}:#{db_port}/#{db_name} -u #{db_user} -p#{db_password} --eval 'db.widgets.drop()'"
 {% endhighlight %}

 This is run in a Rake task.
-Let's replace this with some Ruby code, the way it’s ought to be.
+Let's replace this with some Ruby code, the way it's ought to be.

 {% highlight ruby %}
 db = Mongo::Connection.new(db_host, db_port).db(db_name)